T0yY0da/OSINT_resources/Real name.md

+- https://github.com/soxoj/username-generation-guide | script to generate usernames based on realnames and test wether these exist.
 - https://ohshint.gitbook.io/oh-shint-its-a-blog/osint-web-resources/people-investigations | A collection of web resources and tools to help locate information for an individual.
 - https://searchmy.bio/ | Search my bio
 - https://seintpl.github.io/NAMINT/ | possible search patterns and links for names